-Then move the mouse to the name of the document, press the left mouse button here and drag the document to the left edge of the screen until a possible frame is displayed.
-Now the mouse is released.
+Then move the mouse to the name of the document, press the left mouse button here and drag the document to the left edge of the screen until a possible frame appears.
+Now release the mouse.
+The guide now takes the left half of the screen.

-The instructions now occupy the left half of the screen.
+The next step is to press Ctrl + Alt + t simultaneously to open the command window.
+This is now moved to the right edge of the screen in the same way.

-In the next step, press [Ctrl] + [Alt] + [t] simultaneously to open the command window.
-This is now moved in the same way to the right edge of the screen.
+8.5.
+Install program packages

-8.2.3.
-Install program packages Now we need Internet access.
+Now we need internet access.

-To program the tester, program packages must first be installed:
+In order to program the tester, we first need to install program packages:

-binutils-avr, avrdude, avr-libc and gcc-avr.
+'binutils-avr', 'avrdude', 'avr-libc' and 'gcc-avr'.
+Further the version management 'git'.

-Now in this document navigate to this page, until you reach this text:
+Now navigate to this page in this document, up to this text:

-sudo apt-get install avrdude avr-libc binutils-avr gcc-avr
+sudo apt-get install avrdude avr-libc binutils-avr gcc-avr git

-mark the text with the left mouse button pressed down, move the mouse to the cursor of the right Command window and insert abbreviated further than [SW] by pressing the middle mouse button (scroll wheel).
+Highlight the text with the left mouse button pressed, move the mouse to the cursor of the right command window and press the middle mouse button (scroll wheel) to paste further abbreviated as SW.

-After confirming with [Enter], 'sudo' still requires a user password.
+After confirming with Enter, 'sudo' will ask for user password.